First Cathedral of Saint Paul (Minnesota)

 The Chapel of Saint Paul, which later served as the first Cathedral of Saint Paul, was a log chapel built on the bluffs of the Mississippi River in 1841 by Lucien Galtier.
-It served as the first cathedral of the Catholic Diocese of Saint Paul from June 1851 to December 1851.
-It was also used as a school until it was eventually dismantled.
-While the building only stood for around two decades, it left a lasting impact as the eponym of the capital city of Minnesota, Saint Paul.
+From July 1851 to December 1851, it served as the first cathedral of the Catholic Diocese of Saint Paul.
+Before it was eventually dismantled, it also alternatingly served as a chapel, school, and a hospital for the Sisters of St. Joseph.
+While the building only stood for around two decades, it left a lasting impact as the eponym of Saint Paul, capital of the U.S. state of Minnesota.
+Its historical legacy also continues through a poem, subsequent cathedral buildings, and historical markers and artifacts.

 History

 An oil painting of the chapel by Alexis Jean Fournier (Note: Msgr.
 Ravoux contended that this painting shows the addition, not the original chapel.
 However, the painting seems based on the daguerreotype (displayed as the main image of the article), which shows the chapel facing south.
 The addition faced north, towards Third Street.)

-In 1840, Catholic missionary Father Lucien Galtier was sent by Bishop Mathias Loras of Dubuque to minister to the French Canadians in Minnesota.
+In 1840, Catholic missionary Father Lucien Galtier was sent by Bishop Mathias Loras of Dubuque to minister to the French Canadian settlement at the confluence of the Mississippi and Minnesota rivers.
 Galtier built two log chapels; one named after Saint Peter he built in Mendota.
 Seeking a suitable spot for another chapel on the other side of the river, Galtier looked at several claims offered to him but found them unsuitable; one was so low to the river that Galtier quipped "the idea of having the church swept down to St. Louis one day" did not please him.
 He looked for a location that was protected from the elements but still close enough to the river that steamboats could land and communication with other settlers along the river was possible.
 The location decided upon was the bluff above the "Pig's Eye" riverboat landing downriver from Fort Snelling, consisting of portions of property owned by nearby farmers Benjamin Gervais and Vital Guerin.
-(Note: On Bench (now Second) Street between Minnesota and Cedar Streets) Galtier began to call the location after Saint Paul, as Sts.
+(Note: On Bench (now Second) Street between Minnesota and Cedar Streets.)
+Galtier began to call the location after Saint Paul, as Sts.
 Peter and Paul are often paired.
 The name Saint Paul was then first used in official records at the marriage of Vital and Adele Guerin on January 26, 1841.